Crosstalk- and charge-noise-induced multiqubit decoherence in exchange-coupled quantum dot spin qubit arrays: Introduction

 \section{Introduction}

 In order to develop a working quantum computer, one must be able to combine many qubits and achieve sufficiently high fidelity in both one- and two-qubit operations, with $99.9\%$ being the minimum required fidelity to employ surface code techniques for error correction.
 In particular, Si spin qubits offer the greatest hope for scalability due to their compatibility with the existing Si electronics technology and their small size compared to other qubits, but currently have lower fidelities than competing qubit platforms such as ion traps and superconducting junctions.
-Experiments have considered single- \cite{s41928-019-0234-1,acs.nanolett.0c02397,acs.nanolett.0c04771} and two-qubit gates \cite{nnano.2014.216,nature15263,s41586-019-1197-0.2019,science.aao5965,nature25766,PhysRevX.9.021011} in both single- and multiqubit systems, achieving single-qubit gate fidelities as high as $99.9\%$ and two-qubit gate fidelities as high as $98\%$.
-However, despite much progress, no experiment has achieved the $99.9\%$ fidelity in both single- {\it and} two-qubit gates that is required in order to implement error correction techniques.
+Experiments have considered single- \cite{s41928-019-0234-1,acs.nanolett.0c02397,acs.nanolett.0c04771} and two-qubit gates \cite{nnano.2014.216,nature15263,s41586-019-1197-0.2019,science.aao5965,nature25766,PhysRevX.9.021011,arxiv.2111.11937,s41586-021-04182-y,s41586-021-04273-w} in both single- and multiqubit systems, achieving single-qubit gate fidelities as high as $99.9\%$, and three experiments in particular \cite{arxiv.2111.11937,s41586-021-04182-y,s41586-021-04273-w} have demonstrated two-qubit gate fidelities near or, in some cases, even exceeding $99.9\%$.
+We thus see that experiments on semiconductor-based spin qubits are very close to achieving the $99.9\%$ fidelity in both single- {\it and} two-qubit gates that is required in order to implement error correction techniques.

 One major source of errors in gate operations is decoherence, which results in loss of information in the qubit system over time.
 This decoherence is characterized by the decoherence time $T_2^\ast$, which we will define here as the time scale over which the return probability $P_R(t)$, or the probability that the system will be measured to be in its initial state $\ket{\Psi_0}$ at time $t$,